 So many investors try to be a jack-of-all-trades, meaning they are doing single family home deals, commercial deals, land deals, and mobile home park deals.
 While you wouldn’t turn away any one type of deal, developing a niche helps you stand out among your peers.

-You’ve probably heard the phrase, “Those who give, receive.”
+You’ve heard the phrase, “Those who give, receive.”
 This is especially true in industries like real estate.
 Become the person who knows people and is willing to make introductions.
 This might be to loan officers or bankers.
-It might not necessarily be real estate related; you may have a great resource for T-shirt printing that you can share with the local Little League coaches.
+It might not even be real estate related; you may have a great resource for T-shirt printing that you can share with the local Little League coaches.